ammdias/finctrl/MANUAL.md

 - **parcel**: the data of the single parcel of this transaction.

 The **parcel** argument is a bit complex and deserves a detailed explanation of its own.
-In fact, it is almost like a command within [add transaction] as its purpose is to add a parcel to it.
+In fact, it is almost like a command within [add transaction](#add-transaction) as its purpose is to add a parcel to it.
 If the transaction had multiple parcels, each one would have its own **parcel** argument.
-We wiil see examples of transactions with multiple parcels later.
+We will see examples of transactions with multiple parcels later.

-This *pseudo-command* has two required positional arguments: `TEXT`, the description of the parcel (here the same as the transaction description, *Initial amount*), and `AMOUNT`, the amount of the parcel.
+This *pseudo-command* has two required positional arguments: `TEXT`, the description of the parcel (here, the same as the transaction description, *Initial amount*), and `AMOUNT`, the amount of the parcel.
 It may also have a keyword argument, `tags`, which must be a comma-separated list of the tags to add to this parcel.

-A very important fact to not forget when adding a parcel on the [add transaction] command is that the whole parcel data must be within quotes.
+A very important fact to not forget when adding a parcel on the [add transaction](#add-transaction) command is that the whole parcel data must be within quotes.
 This is because the interpreter must perceive the complete data as a single argument.
 Forgetting the quotes will result in an error being reported.
 Because of this, if the parcel description or any of the tags have spaces, they must also be enveloped in quotes --- the other kind of the quotes used for the complete parcel data.
 That is why the parcel description above is within single-quotes and the parcel data within double-quotes.

 The optional arguments not used in this example were: